ManassesM/sgt-kanban/README.md

 # Kanban Board

-This is a kanban board made with NextJS, styled using Styled Components, Authentication with NextAuth and much more.
+This is a kanban board using NextJS, styled using Styled Components, Authentication with NextAuth and much more.

 ## Getting Started